thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 ## Step 3.
 Create dashboard

-We will create a dashboard and add the most popular widgets.
-See the instructions below.
+A dashboard in ThingsBoard allows users to visualize and monitor data collected from IoT devices.

+In this guide, we will create a dashboard and add three widgets to it in order to display a list of entities and their latest values, as well as show alarm signals related to the specified entity.

 ### Step 3.1 Create an empty dashboard

+To create a new dashboard, follow these steps:

 {% include images-gallery.html imageCollection="step31" showListImageTitles="true" %}

-### Step 3.2 Add entity alias

-Alias is a reference to a single entity or group of entities that are used in the widgets.
-Alias may be static or dynamic.
-For simplicity, we will use "Single entity" alias references the one and only entity ("My New Device" in our case).
-It is possible to configure an alias that references multiple devices.
-For example, devices of a certain type or related to a certain asset.
-You may learn more about different aliases [here](/docs/user-guide/ui/aliases/).

-{% include images-gallery.html imageCollection="step32" showListImageTitles="true" %}

-### Step 3.3 Add table widget
+### Step 3.2 Add table widget

+The "Entities table" widget displays a list of entities and their latest values.
-Entity Table widget displays the latest values with list of entities that matches selected alias and filter with ability of additional full text search and pagination options.
+The list of entities corresponds to selected devices or other entities, and filters with the ability of additional full-text search and pagination options.

 To add the table widget we need to select it from the widget library.
 Widgets are grouped into widget bundles.
 Each widget has a data source.
 This is how the widget "knows" what data to display.
 To see the latest value of our "temperature" data that we sent during step 2, we should configure the data source.

+Let's add your first widget:

-{% include images-gallery.html imageCollection="step33" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="step32" showListImageTitles="true" %}

 Congratulations!
+You've added your first widget.

+In the "Entities table" widget, there are two columns.
+The first column displays the device's name, and the second column displays the value of the "temperature" key (device telemetry).
+So, each column corresponds to an added key.

-You have added the first widget.
-Now you can send new telemetry reading and it will immediately appear in the table.
+Now you are able to a send new telemetry reading (as in [Step 1](#step-1-provision-device)), and it will immediately appear in the table.

-### Step 3.4 Add chart widget
+### Step 3.3 Add chart widget

 Chart widgets allow you to display time series data with customizable line charts and bar charts.

 To add the chart widget we need to select it from the widget library.
 Chart widget displays multiple historical values of the same data key ("temperature" in our case).
 We should also configure the time window to use the chart widget.

-{% include images-gallery.html imageCollection="step34" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="step33" showListImageTitles="true" %}

 Congratulations!
-You have added a chart widget.
-Now you can send new telemetry reading and it will immediately appear in the chart.
+You have added the chart widget.
+Now you are able to send new telemetry reading, and it will immediately appear in the chart.

-### Step 3.5 Add alarm widget
+### Step 3.4 Add alarms table widget

-Alarms table widget displays alarms related to the specified entity in the certain time window (for example, “Alarms table”).
+Alarms table widget displays alarms related to the specified entity in the certain time window.
 Alarm widget is configured by specifying an entity as the alarm source, and the corresponding alarm fields.

-{% include images-gallery.html imageCollection="step35" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="step34" showListImageTitles="true" %}

 Congratulations!
-You have added an alarm widget.
+You have added the alarm widget.
 Now it's time to configure alarm rules and raise some alarms.

+**Note:** in this documentation, we are using a single device as a data source for the widgets.
+To use multiple entities (for example, devices of a certain type or related to a certain asset) as data sources, you must use the alias.
+Alias is a reference to a single entity or a group of entities that are used in the widgets.
+You may learn more [about different aliases here](/docs/{{docsPrefix}}user-guide/ui/aliases/).

 ## Step 4.
 Configure alarm rules